 Join one of Siena’s contrade and participate in the momentous preparation for the Palio, the horse race that for centuries has taken place annually in Piazza del Campo.

+No knowledge of Italian required.
 Optional Italian language instruction is offered both at the beginner and intermediate/advanced level, though not for credit.

 All this and more, from June 16 to August 18, 2018.

 No prior courses in the humanities or economics are required to apply to the program.
 Part of what makes this program rich and incisive is the very fact that our group will be composed of students in the arts and humanities, laboratory sciences, and social sciences.

 For further information about the program and the course of study or to be put in touch with students who attended the program in previous years, contact the program director, Prof. Francesco Erspamer, firstname.lastname@example.org.

 Click here for more information about the course.
 Click here for a detailed schedule of the program.
 Click here for more information about funding for Harvard students.
 For more information about costs and policies, go to the program page on the Harvard Summer School website.